The LSST Dark Energy Science Collaboration (DESC) Science Requirements Document: Detailed requirements

 Like \ref{reqd:wllssscatterz}, the above requirement was determined by computing a data vector in which we coherently broadened the photometric redshift scatter for all source tomographic bins while computing model predictions with the original baseline photometric redshift scatter.

 \labelreqd{reqd:clshearm}{the redshift-dependent shear calibration}{0.06}{0.008}

-As for WL, the assumption behind this requirement is that the DESC will carry out its cosmological weak lensing analysis using shear catalogs provided by the LSST Project, but will use its own software to remove any redshift-dependent calibration biases in the ensemble shear signals and to place bounds on any residual calibration biases.
+As for WL, the assumption behind this requirement is that the DESC will carry out its cosmological weak lensing analysis using shear catalogs provided by Rubin Observatory, but will use its own software to remove any redshift-dependent calibration biases in the ensemble shear signals and to place bounds on any residual calibration biases.
 This requirement is therefore on our knowledge of the redshift-dependent shear calibration.

 \ref{reqd:clshearm} is weaker than the corresponding shear calibration requirement for WL, \ref{reqd:wllssshearm}.
 Thus any associated requirements defined in \autoref{req:wl} will also be more stringent than similarly derived requirements for CL, so we do not proceed to define requirements related to knowledge of PSF model size and stellar contamination in the source sample for CL analysis.